Danube Wine Challenge / International Wine Competition

 X. Marketing and PR

-Competition information and results will be published online at www.danubewine.sk, on social media, sent by e-mail newsletter campaign, and via media partners to ensure the most exposure for the competition and award-winning wines.
+Competition information and results will be published online at the competition’s website: www.danubewine.sk, at the website of VINOFED www.vinofed.com, promoted on social media, sent by e-mail newsletter campaign, and via media partners to ensure the most exposure for the competition and award-winning wines.

 Wines not consumed during the competition will be used by the Organizer to promote the competition at official events, or provided to scientific and educational institutions for research/teaching purposes.